 The Company's financial instruments consist principally of cash, cash equivalents, short-term investments, accounts receivable, accounts payable, operating lease liabilities and a term loan.
 Cash, cash equivalents, accounts receivable and accounts payable are carried at their estimated fair value because of the short-term nature of these assets and liabilities.
 The Company's short-term investments in government securities are carried at fair value, determined based on publicly available quoted market prices for identical securities at the measurement date.
-The Company believes the fair values of its operating lease liabilities and amended term loan at March 31, 2023 and December 31, 2022 approximated their carrying values, based on the borrowing rates that were available for loans with similar terms as of such date.
+The Company believes the fair values of its operating lease liabilities, new loan and security agreement and amended term loan at June 30, 2023 and December 31, 2022 approximated their carrying values, based on the borrowing rates that were available for loans with similar terms as of such date.